Jalaram Bapa: Temples

 The idol of Jalaram Bapa is shown as a smiling man holding danda and wearing often a white paghadi and white dhoti-kurta.
 The deities of his patron deities Rama, Sita, Lakshmana and Hanuman are also mostly found along with his idol.
 Temples of Jalaram Bapa today can be found in several big & small towns across India.
 Outside India, his temples are located in East Africa, the United Kingdom, the United States of America, Canada, Australia and New Zealand.

+In Mumbai, there is a crossroad at Mulund West Colony, called 'Jalaram Chowk'.
+This chowk is next to Jalaram Darshan.